 Intelligent Insights using AI to monitor and troubleshoot database performance (Preview)

-Azure SQL Database Intelligent Insights lets you know what is happening with your SQL Database and Managed Instance database performance.
+Intelligent Insights in Azure SQL Database and Azure SQL Managed Instance lets you know what is happening with your database performance.

 Intelligent Insights uses built-in intelligence to continuously monitor database usage through artificial intelligence and detect disruptive events that cause poor performance.
-Once detected, a detailed analysis is performed that generates a diagnostics log with an intelligent assessment of the issue.
+Once detected, a detailed analysis is performed that generates an Intelligent Insights resource log (called SQLInsights) with an intelligent assessment of the issue.
 This assessment consists of a root cause analysis of the database performance issue and, where possible, recommendations for performance improvements.

 What can Intelligent Insights do for you

 Intelligent Insights is a unique capability of Azure built-in intelligence that provides the following value: